Workers Compensation Fraud

 The fraud provision of the Louisiana Workers Compensation Act provides for a criminal and civil penalty.
 The workers compensation act in Louisiana is administered by the Office of Workers Compensation.
-The Hearing Officiers are given sole and excusive subject matter jurisdiction to administer and adjudicate claims arising out of the Workers Compensation Act.
-The Hearing Officiers do not have jurisdiction to prosecute “criminal” matters.
-The Hearing Officiers will make the determination of whether Section 1208 has been violated.
-Afterwards, the claim is tured over to the Attorney General for criminal prosecution.
+The Hearing Officers are given sole and exclusive subject matter jurisdiction to administer and adjudicate claims arising out of the Workers Compensation Act.
+The Hearing Officers do not have jurisdiction to prosecute “criminal” matters.
+The Hearing Officers will make the determination of whether Section 1208 has been violated.
+Afterwards, the claim is turned over to the Attorney General for criminal prosecution.

 The Louisiana Supreme Court in Resweber v.
 Haroil Construction Company, consolidated with Storks v.
 Manpower Temporary Services, 660 So.2d 7 (La.
 1995) held, in applying Section 1208, that:

 1. Section 1208 applies to any false statement or misrepresentation, including one concerning a prior injury, made specifically for the purposes of obtaining workers’ compensation benefits.

 2. Section 1208 becomes applicable at the time that the employee makes the statement, as opposed to the time of the accident.

 3. Section 1208 does not require that the employee be put on notice of the consequences of making false statements or misrepresentations.